TIBCOSoftware/tp-helm-charts/docs/workshop/aks/cluster-setup/README.md

 ```

 > [!IMPORTANT]
-> Please make sure that you [export the required vriables](#export-required-variables) before executing the script.
+> Please make sure that you [export the required variables](#export-required-variables) before executing the script.

 ```bash
 ./pre-aks-cluster-script.sh